Skip to main content

 To be eligible for funding from the Ida Business Assistance Program, you need to show that your business:

-• Meets standard funding requirements.
+• Meets standard funding requirements; and

 Eligible expenses